dhanjyoti/React-step-by-step/Module_Federation/webpack-react/webpack_react.md

 ```

 * Step 10:
-Now we can start our reactr project by the command `npm start`, and ones we are ready to get the app bundled we just need to hit the command `npm build`, and webpack will create an optimised bundle in our project folder which we be deployed on any web server.
+Now we can start our reactr project by the command `npm start`, and ones we are ready to get the app bundled we just need to hit the command `npm run build`, and webpack will create an optimised bundle in our project folder which we be deployed on any web server.